-Note: It is the responsibility of the parent to confirm interest in remaining on the waitlist by updating their MCC.com profile every 30 days.
+Note: It is the responsibility of the parent to confirm interest in remaining on the waitlist by updating their MCC.com profile periodically.
 (MCC.com will e-mail the Family to confirm that care is still needed.)
 Failure to do so will result in removal from the waitlist.